Sunday, 31 August 2025

 Introduction: Hello Guys, “Welcome back” Today i am here with another one new great article.
-In this article I will explain about how to create Jquery DatePicker in HTML.
+In this article I will explain about how to generate QR code using jQuery.

 Code for HTML Page